aye-thuzar/CS634Project/README.md

 **Milestone 2:**

-For milestone 2, I ran an XGBoost Model with objective="reg:squarederror" and max_depth=3.
+For milestone 2, I used an XGBoost Model with objective="reg:squarederror" and max_depth=3.
 The RMSE score is 28986.

 **Milestone 3:**

+For milestone 3, I used light gradient boosting machine (LGBM) with default parameters for baseline and hyperparameter-tuned with Optuna for the optimized model.
+The results are stated at the beginning of my readme file.

 **References:**